freesemt/molass-technical/chapters/intro.md

 * [Molass Library Reference](https://biosaxs-dev.github.io/molass-library/) on function reference for coding,
 * [Molass Library Repository](https://github.com/biosaxs-dev/molass-library) on source code for implementation.

+To join the community, see also:
+* [Molass Developer's Handbook](https://biosaxs-dev.github.io/molass-develop) for maintenance, for developers.

 ## Acknowledgements

 Parts of this tutorial were created with the assistance of [GitHub Copilot](https://github.com/features/copilot).